-Need some ideas for side dishes this Easter?
+Need some ideas for side dishes this Easter, maybe some Easter side dishes?
 Sometimes it’s easier to find a main dish, but then you are stuck on what to serve for sides.
 I love vegetable side dishes that aren’t over the top.
 Sometimes just a simple roasted veggie is so perfect.
 It’s easy to slice carrots up, throw them in the oven and then serve them.
 There isn’t an exact recipe here, but I don’t think you really need one.
 It’s too simple to mess up.

 This picture doesn’t do these justice, but sometimes I’m ready to eat and not worry about the picture.
 This is another simple side, but there is a little more added to it.
 I think the flavor is great, but it’s definitely not as healthy.
 Enjoy!